aws-samples/aurora-dsql-samples/ruby/example_code/rails/README.md

 ### Driver Dependencies

-Rails 7.2 requires Ruby 3.1.0 or newer.
+Rails 7.2 requires Ruby 3.1.0 or newer, and our example is tested with Ruby 3.3.5.
 You can download Ruby from the [official website](https://www.ruby-lang.org/en/downloads/).

 Verify install
 ```bash